• Skip to primary navigation

 Then pour the wet into the dry and combine well.

-Olive oil ingredients mixed in large bowl with red spoon.
+Olive oil granola mixed in bowl with a red spoon showing.

 Pour half of the mixture onto each pan and spread it out.